 4. Foothills Physical Therapy

-Foothills Physical Therapy shows their therapy solutions right off the bat with a minimalist design and awesome copy that conveys both their trustworthiness and expertise.
-Contrasting colors make it easy to read and guides the reader to their form CTA nicely.
+Foothills Physical Therapy shows its therapy solutions right off the bat with a minimalist design and awesome copy that conveys both their trustworthiness and expertise.
+Contrasting colors make it easy to read and guide the reader to their form CTA nicely.

 Vertical: Healthcare